arxbombus/dw2-eternal-dao/WIKI.md

 Wherever the Eternal Celestials settle, worlds transform into symphonies of steel, spirit, and Dao.
 Tool spirits gain autonomy.
 Spirit beasts earn tenure.
 Mortals witness miracles packaged as civic improvements.
 For gods they are auditors; for beasts they are caretakers; for themselves they are duty-bound exiles awaiting the Wanderer’s return.

-> _Final Annotation – Ascendant Dao Council:_ “We mend what was broken, cultivate what was forsaken, and file reports on time.”
+> _Final Annotation – Transcendent Dao Council:_ “We mend what was broken, cultivate what was forsaken, and file reports on time.”

 ---